Last updated on July 24th, 2022

 I think calling a walleye difficult to catch may be a stretch but this does lay some good groundwork for the angler to study regarding depth and jigging, bait, and weather conditions, seasonal considerations, and so on.

-Professional fishermen who complete have to stay current on the activity of the fish they pursue, this is how they win and make their money.
+Professional fishermen who compete have to stay current on the activity of the fish they pursue, this is how they win and make their money.
 A pro is a good source of information on a particular species but do your homework and see if the species on the book cover is the one for which they usually compete.
 In this case, Mark has extensive walleye experience.

 Pocket Guide to Walleye Fishing in Lakes